laminas/laminas-view/doc/book/quick-start.md

-The above will register the `JsonStrategy` with the "render" event, such that it executes prior to the `PhpRendererStrategy`, and thus ensure that a JSON payload is created when the controller returns an `JsonModel`.
+The above will register the `JsonStrategy` with the "render" event, such that it executes prior to the `PhpRendererStrategy`, and thus ensure that a JSON payload is created when the controller returns a `JsonModel`.

 You could also use the module configuration to add the strategies:
 ```php